CT7ABA/VHF-Power-Relay/README.md

 # VHF-Power-Relay
-VHF Power Relay for switching PA or Preamp
+VHF Power Relay to switch PA or Preamp etc.

 Relay used: OMRON G2RL-1-E 12V-DC 16A/250V